MultSec/Modules/Network/Reverse Shell/README.md

 # Concept

-Making Reverse Shells in C for both OS's (Windows & Linux)
+Making a Reverse Shells in C for Linux

 ## Linux
 ### Compiling & Usage